timlindeberg/ShellConfigDeployer/README.md

 # Shell Configuration Deployer (SCD)
-A python program to deploy shell configuration to remote servers.
+A Python program to deploy shell configuration to remote servers.
 The program can be used to automatically deploy your shell configuration to remote hosts before sshing in to them.
 This way you can always use your desired shell configuration no matter where you are.
+See sshops.sh for an example of how it can be used.

 SCD keeps track of which servers have correct shell configuration by keeping track of the time of deployment as well as a list of programs that have been